nikeshnazareth/ethernaut-attempt/README.md

    * however, a function called with `delegatecall` will not affect the called contract's state, so we can't update `entrant`
 * I can't think of another way to ensure the first two gates can be both passed.
 * I will leave it for now - if I really can't come up with any ideas I will look at the solutions
+* I had to look up the answer, although it seems obvious in retrospect
+* The important insight is that a contract's constructor returns the run-time contract code, which means `extcodesize` returns 0 before the constructor completes.
+* The `caller` address still points to the address that will eventually hold the code.
+* So we just need to register as an entrant in the constructor of our contract to bypass the first two gates.
+* The third gate ensures the passed `_gateKey` is the `uint64` bit inverse of `keccak256(msg.sender)` (ie. our contract address), cast to `bytes8`

+So the strategy is:
+* Create a registration contract
+* In the constructor of the contract:
+   1. calculate the `_gateKey` (using the contract's address)
+   1. pass this value to the `enter` function on the `GatekeeperTwo` contract

+This is implemented in _migrations/level14.js_

 <a name='naughtcoin'/>